alan-turing-institute/the-turing-way-book/content/make/make.md

 While on the surface this looks like a regular CSV file, when you try to open it with the Python CSV library, or Pandas, or R's ``read_csv``, or even ``readr:read_csv``, the data is not loaded correctly.
-This happens because the CSV file uses an escape character ``\`` when movie names have commas in them and the CSV readers don't automatically detect this variation in the CSV format.
+This happens because the CSV file uses an escape character ``\`` for movie names that have commas in them and the CSV readers don't automatically detect this variation in the CSV format.
 It turns out that this is quite a common issue for data scientists:
 CSV files are often messy and use an uncommon *dialect*: a strange delimiter, uncommon quote characters, etc.  Collectively, data scientists waste quite some time on these data wrangling issues where manual intervention is needed.
-But this problem is also not that easy to solve: to a computer a CSV file is simply a long string of characters, so how do we determine the dialect accurately in general?
+But this problem is also not that easy to solve: to a computer a CSV file is simply a long string of characters and every dialect will give you *some* table, so how do we determine the dialect accurately in general?

 Recently, researchers from the Alan Turing Institute have presented a method that achieves 97% accuracy on a large corpus of CSV files, with an improvement